rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 # Overview

-Before presenting some of the most important references on the subject, we will indicate the caution required when investigating the subject, and we'll try to clarify the definitions and the most contentious points.
+Before presenting some of the most important references on the subject, we will indicate the caution required when investigating the subject, and we will try to clarify the definitions and the most contentious points.

 ## Caution to reader